Android Nougat: History

 The release was internally codenamed "New York Cheesecake".
-On March 9, 2016, ahead of the Google I/O developer conference, Google released the first alpha version of Android "N" as part of a new "Android Beta Program" intended for testing by developers and enthusiasts before official its release "this summer".
+On March 9, 2016, ahead of the Google I/O developer conference, Google released the first alpha version of Android "N" as part of a new "Android Beta Program" intended for testing by developers and enthusiasts before its official release "this summer".
 The developer preview builds were compatible with only current Google Nexus devices; the 5X, 6P, 6, 9, Pixel C, and Nexus Player.
 The "Android Beta Program" that was introduced allowed testers to opt-in for over-the-air updates to new beta versions as they were released.

 On April 13, 2016, Android N Beta Preview 2 was released.
 Google further discussed Android "N" during the I/O keynote on May 18, 2016, and unveiled its new virtual reality platform, Daydream.
 Beta Preview 3, the first preview release deemed suitable for wider public beta testing, was released at this time.
 Google also announced that it would hold a contest to determine the official release name of the operating system.

 Beta Preview 4 was released on June 15, 2016.
 On June 30, 2016, Google announced that N's release name would be "Nougat"; it was also confirmed that Nougat would be version 7.0 of Android.

 The final Beta Preview, 5, was released on July 18, 2016.

 Android 7.0 was officially released on August 22, 2016, with the Nexus 6, 5X, 6P, 9, Nexus Player, Pixel C, and General Mobile 4G as the first devices to receive the update.
 Dave Burke, Android's Vice President of Engineering, stated in August 2016 that updates to Nougat would be released quarterly as maintenance releases focusing on "continued refinements and polish".
 On September 6, 2016, LG announced the V20, the first smartphone to ship with Nougat pre-installed.
 Google unveiled the first-party Pixel and Pixel XL smartphones during a hardware-focused event on October 4, 2016, with the Pixel phones replacing the Nexus series.